EUCAIM/upv-node-workstation-images/README.md

 # workstation-images
-In this repository you can find the sources to build all the images created by UPV for the CHAIMELEON project.
+In this repository you can find the sources to build the basic images provided by UPV for the project.

 ### Build, test and push
 After some change in any of the images, please open the script file (`build.py`)